 Admissions Requirements The RN Evening program is a space limited program that admits students once a year in fall semester.
 In addition to applying to the college, students must apply to the program.
-Minimum grade point average, reading, writing, math, and science requirements must be met prior to applying to the RN program.
+Minimum grade point average must be met prior to applying to the RN program.
+Applicants must complete the TEAS test (Test of Essential Academic Skills).
 Completion of the minimum requirements and application to the program does not guarantee admission to the program.
 Entry to the nursing program is competitive and based on academic achievements.
-Detailed information about the RN Evening program’s competitive admission criteria, process, timeline, and forms are available on the Admissions Space Limited Programs web page.
+Detailed information about the RN Evening program’s competitive admission criteria, process, timeline, and forms are available on the Admissions for Healthcare Programs web page.

 Additional Program Requirements Prior to starting the program, students must have current healthcare provider cardiopulmonary resuscitation (CPR/BLS) certification and current state-tested nurse aide credentials or have satisfactorily completed MST 1181 or its equivalent at a community college within the past two years.
 Additional information about these requirements can be obtained from academic and faculty advisors.Students must also meet health requirements, show proof of health insurance, and meet criminal background check and drug screen requirements before starting the program.